jcvdav/EVR_628/README.md

 ## What will you learn?

-You will learn how to access, work with, and visualize many different types of data.
-Some examples are below:
+You will learn how to access, work with, and visualize many different types of environmental data.
+For example:

 - Access hurricane tracks and [build animated visualizations](./hurricane_milton_track.gif)
 - Track fishing vessels form space [and build maps of fishing activity](gom_fishing_effort_2024_total.png)